Sachin17p/HEAs_Hardness_Prediction/README.md

 # HEAs_Hardness_Prediction
-Prediction of hardness of HEAs based on composition.
+This model predicts the hardness of HEAs based on composition.
+The code is still under development, so do not blindly trust the predictions.
 - Clone the repo using
   ```
   git clone https://github.com/Sachin17p/HEAs_Hardness_Prediction.git